When it comes to bankruptcy vs credit consolidation, there are different implications to consider.

-Bankruptcy vs Credit Consolidation: While filing bankruptcy allows you to regain control over your debt and start life anew, it should only be considered as a last resort.
+While filing bankruptcy in Canada allows you to regain control over your debt and start life anew, it should only be your last resort.
 Another alternative worth considering is credit consolidation.
-Remember that it does not offer the same legal protections as bankruptcy and may not be the right choice for everyone.
+Consolidating debts does not offer the same legal protections as bankruptcy and may not be the right choice for everyone.
 If you’re sitting on the fence and contemplating which path to take, here is some basic information to help you decide.

 Bankruptcy may be a better option than credit consolidation if you risk losing your home to foreclosure or risk having your car or other personal property repossessed.
 It’s also ideal for scenarios varying from a recent job loss if you have no other source of income or if you have high credit card debt.